yanil3500/swift-3-workshop/README.md

 ####2.
 In the left menu, expand the folders - Controllers and Storyboards

 ##Lab-3
-> In this lab we will start to build out what will become a ToDo list Application.
+> In this lab we will start to build out a ToDo list Application.
 This lab will help to teach the most-commonly used UIKit elements.

 > Before we get started I would recommend if you are not Familiar with the concept of MVC, to read this article: [MVC Design Pattern](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html)